MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Principle
 ---------

-This strategy considers that the drawings are always performed in the same back buffer (:ref:`single<section_display_single>` buffer mode).
+This strategy considers that the drawings are always performed in the same back buffer (:ref:`single<section_display_single>` buffer policy).
 In this case, the restoration is useless because the buffer always contains the past.

 The principle of this strategy is to cumulate the drawing regions.